-While it may not be the best case for every situation there are times when it makes perfect sense; maybe you have a fresh idea you are a bit unsure of or perhaps you need to showcase the value of research and the client isn’t budging.
+While it may not be the best case for every situation, there are times when it makes perfect sense; maybe you have a fresh idea you're unsure of, or perhaps you need to showcase the value of research, and the client isn’t budging.

 Read on to discover when it makes sense to test websites other than your own.

 Let’s say you have an idea for a new product, website, or service, but you’re unsure whether it will work or if there is a market for it.

 You can either go ahead and design and build a prototype of your own which, depending on the fidelity needed to convey your idea, can be costly in terms of money and time, or another option is to find competitors as similar as possible to your idea.
 Then, as part of your strategy, use those websites or products to converse with users to understand the market.